Software Outsourcing for Fintech Teams

 • Stripe, Marqeta, Plaid, Unit, Lithic

-• Money movement, payouts, reconciliation
+• Money movement, payouts, refunds, and reconciliation

 • Real-time ledgers and audit-ready systems